tosin-akinwande/testing/README.md

 # rean_assignment
 Approach:

-1. I used vagrant to spin up a centos 7 virutal machine
+1. I used vagrant to spin up a centos 7 virtual machine
 2. I used Cloudformation to create AWS Resources which include a Amazon Linux EC2 Instance
 3. I logged into the EC2 instance using SSH
 4. Ansible was installed inside the EC2 instance